The First normal form (1NF) sets basic rules for an organized database −

 Place the related data items in a table.

 Ensure that there are no repeating groups of data.

 Ensure that there is a primary key.

 You must define the data items.
-This means looking at the data to be stored, organizing the data into columns, defining what type of data each column contains, and finally putting related columns into their own table.
+This means looking at the data to be stored, organizing the data into columns, defining what type of data each column contains and then finally putting the related columns into their own table.

 CREATE TABLE CUSTOMERS( ID INT NOT NULL, NAME VARCHAR (20) NOT NULL, AGE INT NOT NULL, ADDRESS CHAR (25), ORDERS VARCHAR(155) );

-So if we populate this table for a single customer having multiple orders then it would be something as follows:
+So, if we populate this table for a single customer having multiple orders, then it would be something as shown below −

 |100||Sachin||36||Lower West Side||Cannon XL-200|